atlassian/jasmine-http-server-spy/README.md

 An object containing properties mapped to the named route "parameters".
 For example, if you have the route ```/user/:name```, then the "name" property is available as ```req.params.name```.
 This object defaults to ```{}```.

+## Contribute

+Feel free to fork it here https://bitbucket.org/atlassian/jasmine-http-server-spy/fork and make a pull request.
+ Issues and suggestions can be added here https://bitbucket.org/atlassian/jasmine-http-server-spy/issues